 Hourly rates will likewise depend on several data points, including:

 - Type of hire (in-house or external, freelance developers or app development agency)

 - Skill level of your developer or designer

 - Hourly, part-time, or full-time work

-- Hiring platform (different platforms will charge different premiums based on the level of talent screening and customer support they offer)
+- Hiring platform (different platforms and systems will charge different premiums based on the level of talent screening and customer support they offer)

 - Logistical information (particularly geographic location of your developers or development team)